CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

 }
 ```

-From this pseudocode we can recognize this function as JNI-helper function.
-Its role is to assist developers to call JNI methods comfortably.
+From this pseudocode we can recognize this function as an inlined JNI function(source: [jni.h#L1351](https://github.com/openjdk/jdk8u-dev/blob/6244292d28e1cddcc70bc4dbf98adad13fe1e3d7/jdk/src/share/javavm/export/jni.h#L1351)) and its role is assisting developers to call JNI methods comfortably.

-### Summary
+### Conclusion

-The functionalities of all the JNI functions are the same: they were used for hiding the invocations to the JVM methods.
+The functionalities of all the native methods are the same: they were used for making invocations to the JVM methods.

 The whole life-cycle of the obfuscated JVM method invocations can be summarize as the graph below: